 There are several reasons I picked this video.
 One, Chef Vellante is more concerned with showing us, step by step, how to shuck the oyster and explaining just what is going on.
 Two, he is more concerned with showing us how to be safe, them demonstrating how skilled and fast he is.
 Three, he is not concerned with showing us, as some videos are, how he knows the “best” way to shuck oysters.
 We don’t need what somebody thinks is the best way, we just need and effective and safe way.
 This is the most clearly explained video I found and can be followed very easily.
 Watch the video below and then read on for the basic steps and some observations and notes.

-Chef Vellante uses a towel and a glove to shuck the oyster in his demonstration (more below).
-He places the oyster down on the table, holding it between the folds of the towel.
+Juli Roberts uses a towel to shuck the oyster the in this demonstration above (more below).
+She places the oyster down on the table, holding it between the folds of the towel.
 This is a good way to learn, and you can graduate to holding the oyster in one hand later, which will probably enable you to do it a bit quicker.
 The basic steps are the same regardless.
 First, of course, make sure you scrub your oysters clean under cold running water.
 A fresh live oyster will be tightly closed.
 If it is open, tapping on it a few times should cause it to close.
-If you give an oyster a good tap, and it stays open, it's probably dead.
+If you give an oyster a good tap, and it stays open, it’s probably dead.
 So throw it away.

-One thing the chef doesn't mention while he is shucking the oyster, but that he talks about afterwards, is that the oyster is sitting in its own naturally briny (salty) fluid.
+As mentioned in the video, the oyster is sitting in its own naturally briny (salty) fluid.
 Part of the skill of shucking an oyster is not only opening it up without mangling the oyster, or yourself, but to do it without losing too much of the oyster juice, which is an important part of eating it!
-So, if you went off all half-cocked trying to be an oyster shucking champion, you'd probably be losing your brine.
+So, if you went off all half-cocked trying to be an oyster shucking champion, you’d probably be losing your brine.

 Basic Steps to Shucking An Oyster